Giwa

-The postal code of Giwa Local Government Area is 810.

 History

 Giwa as a local government in Kaduna from Igabi local Government in 1991 by General Ibrahim badamasi Babangida in military head of state at that time.
+The Hausa and Fulani are main ethnic groups which both have strong cultural traditions, make up the majority of Giwa's population.
+The Giwa people have a strong agricultural heritage, observe customs, and enjoy traditional festivals.
+The local population's ideals and identity are preserved through communal events, music, and traditional clothing.

 Economic activities in Giwa

 The major economic activity and occupation of the people are agriculture products farming such as onions, tomatoes, water melons and cucumbers.
 The livestock farming of cows and rams is also their activities.
 There is a weekly market known as Giwa market in which different goods and services and sold.